Youngkin says Va. will not follow CDC recommendation on COVID shots

 Youngkin has diverged from CDC guidance in the past.
 In the summer, he announced the state health department would no longer recommend masks in schools, daycares and summer camps, even though the CDC still recommended masks when community levels of COVID are high.

-A spokesperson for the governor did not immediately respond to a request to explain why Youngkin called the CDC's recommendation a mandate.
+Macaulay Porter, a spokesperson for the governor, did not address why Youngkin called the CDC's recommendation a mandate.

+"Virginia Democrats are still in favor of the big-government, business-crushing, school-closing edicts that they issued during the pandemic," Porter said.
+"As the governor reiterated this week, in Virginia, parents matter."

 (804) 649-6109